Whitesnake (album): Songwriting and production

 The next problem the band faced was a serious sinus infection with which Coverdale was stricken.
 This put the album's production behind schedule, especially when Coverdale underwent surgery and half a year-long rehabilitation program without a guarantee the voice would come back.
 While recovering, various invoices started circulating from Toronto and London, with Coverdale saying that "received no support from Sykes at that time" and "he did everything he could to take advantage of me being compromised".
-Allegedly Sykes grew impatient, claiming that the singer "used every excuse possible to explain why he didn’t want to record his vocals", and reportedly suggested bringing in a new vocalist and carrying on without Coverdale, which eventually led to the end of Coverdale's relationship with both Sykes and producer Mike Stone.
-Sykes thirty years later denied this: "Now I want to correct a rumour that I know has been out there for a long time.
+Allegedly Sykes grew impatient, claiming that the singer "used every excuse possible to explain why he didn't want to record his vocals", and reportedly suggested bringing in a new vocalist and carrying on without Coverdale, which eventually led to the end of Coverdale's working relationship with both Sykes and producer Mike Stone.
+Sykes denied this in 2017, stating: "Now I want to correct a rumour that I know has been out there for a long time.
 It's been said that when David was having his troubles, I went to Geffen and urged them to bring in another singer to replace him in Whitesnake.
 That's rubbish.
 How on earth could you ever have anyone fronting Whitesnake apart from David Coverdale?".
+Caught up in the torrent, Dutch guitar player Adrian Vandenberg, later said in a 2021 interview, that he was in the same studio in Los Angeles, recording the guitar solo for "Here I Go Again", when he "heard a lot of screaming in the actual mixing room, and I had no idea what was going on, and then later, I heard it was Sykes who apparently stormed in the studio and he didn't agree with that with the fact that they've (Coverdale) decided not to keep working," hearing that at this point, Sykes had been fired.

-After Coverdale recovered, he started work on his vocal tracks with record producer Ron Nevison, before soon switching to Keith Olsen after few days because "it didn't sound good at all ... he [Ron] did great with other people, just not with me".
+After Coverdale recovered, he started to work on his vocal tracks with record producer Ron Nevison, before soon switching to Keith Olsen after few days because "it didn't sound good at all ... he [Ron] did great with other people, just not with me".
 Olsen asked him to sing "Still of the Night" in the first studio session, but although he almost vomited, "sang the song twice, fingers crossed – and that's what's on the record".
-Keyboard players Don Airey and Bill Cuomo were brought in to record some keyboard parts, as well as Dutch guitar player Adrian Vandenberg to record the guitar solo for the re-recorded version of the song "Here I Go Again" because Sykes disliked blues music.
-Coverdale was also discussing the possibility of Vandenberg soon joining Whitesnake.
+Keyboardists Don Airey and Bill Cuomo were brought in to record some keyboard parts, while Vandenberg was brought in to record the guitar solo for the re-recorded version of "Here I Go Again" because Sykes disliked blues music.
+Coverdale was also discussing the possibility of Vandenberg officially joining Whitesnake.